wallymathieu/assertfail/_posts/2019-08-26-Is-there-microservices-or-is-it-an-architectural-dream-cloud.md

 Note the focus on the following keywords: decentralized, autonomous, loosely coupled, single responsibility.

 Splitting a system into separate parts can help with making it easier for developers to reason about smaller parts (given that they are sufficiently independent).
+It's easier to have semantic alignment in a smaller corpus.

 It's harder to keep a big system consistent with new patterns compared to keeping smaller parts consistent locally.
 A heterogenous solution can thus imply easier local upgrades.